murribu/codedoor-challenges/README.md

 - Feel free to add your own tests
 - Commit the solution to your fork.

+## Support

+Please let me know if you want to start working on the first challenge, and join the [gitter channel](https://gitter.im/codedoor-challenges/Lobby), so I can support you.
+Alternatively you can [DM me on Twitter](https://twitter.com/coderbyheart/) or [report problems as issues](https://github.com/coderbyheart/codedoor-challenges/issues).

 ### Challenge 01: Pattern Converter

 Running tests: `npx jest -w __test__/01`